australian workers favour male bosses but want to work in gender-diverse teams

 Frank Ribot, CEO of Australia & New Zealand at Randstad, is available for interviews.

 The quarterly Randstad Workmonitor

-The Randstad Workmonitor & Mobility Index is published quarterly, covering 33 countries around the world, making both local and global trends in jobseeker confidence and mobility visible over time.
-The quantitative study is conducted via an online questionnaire among a population aged 18-65, working a minimum of 24 hours a week in a paid job (not self-employed).
+The Randstad Workmonitor & Mobility Index is published quarterly, covering 33 countries worldwide, making both local and global trends in jobseeker confidence and mobility visible over time.
+The quantitative study is conducted via an online questionnaire among a population aged 18-65, working at least 24 hours a week in a paid job (not self-employed).

 The minimal sample size is 400 interviews per country, using Survey Sampling International.
 Research for the second wave of 2016 was conducted from July 20th till August 4th 2016.

 Randstad is one of the world’s leading recruitment & HR services specialists, passionate about matching people with organisations that will develop their potential and matching organisations with people that will take their business to the next level.

 The Randstad Group employs over 560,000 people every day with the aim of 'shaping the world of work'.